-NATHAN JOHNSTON – BLIND TRIATHLETE / UNSTOPPABLY STUBBORN / LIVES AND RUNS TO INSPIRE October 8, 2015 – Posted in: Ambassadors, Expert Advice
+NATHAN JOHNSTON – BLIND TRIATHLETE / UNSTOPPABLY STUBBORN / LIVES AND RUNS TO INSPIRE October 8, 2015 – Posted in: Latest News, Expert Advice

 Nathan Johnston has just turned 30 and is just about to compete in the world Ironman Champs in Hawaii.
 When he turned 7 years old he was diagnosed with retinitis pigmentosa and told that he would go blind probably gradually.
 Unfortunately the specialists were wrong and he was legally blind by the time he was fifteen.
 Living in a small town he took part in all sorts of sports including surfing, swimming and bike riding but what he really longed to do was run.
 In 2006 he was lucky enough to meet up with ex Olympian Albie Thomas who recognised his stubborn streak as a force to be reckoned with and became his mentor.
 For a couple of years he and the other members of St George running club partnered him through Saturday cross country sessions and a Nathans love of running was born.